ipopescu/docs/source/docs/casper/developers/json-rpc/types_chain.md

 * `error_message` If there is no error message, this execution was processed successfully.
 If there is an error message, this execution failed to fully process for the stated reason.

-## FinalizedApprovals

-A boolean value that determines whether to return the deploy with the finalized approvals substituted.
-If `false` or omitted, returns the deploy with the approvals that were originally received by the node.

 ## Gas

 The `Gas` struct represents a `U512` amount of gas.